datastax/pulsar-helm-chart/aws-customer-docs.md

 kubectl describe certificate <certificate-name> -n pulsar
 ```

-To troubleshoot, look a the logs from the cert-manager pod:
+To troubleshoot, look at the logs from the cert-manager pod:

 ```
 kubectl logs cert-manager-75cf57777c-k92rq -n cert-manager